 Screening with a fasting lipid profile is recommended for children who:

 - Have risk factors such as a family history of high cholesterol, and history of heart attacks before age 55 for men and before age 65 for women.
 Screening should begin as early as age 2 and no later than age 10.

-- Are obese (above the 85th percentile for weight) or have diabetes.
+- Are overweight or obese (above the 85th percentile for weight) or have diabetes.
 If the child's cholesterol level tests normal, retesting is recommended in 3 to 5 years.

 If the risk-based calculation for statin therapy is uncertain, the doctor may order three additional tests recommended by the ACC/AHA guidelines:

 - C-reactive Protein (CRP).
 CRP is produced in the liver.
 CRP levels increase when there is inflammation throughout the body.
 A CRP level 2.0 mg/L or greater indicates increased risk for heart disease.
 CRP is measured by a blood test.

 - Ankle-Brachial Index (ABI).
 The ABI test compares blood pressure readings in the ankles and arms to evaluate circulation.
 Measurements below 0.9 suggest possible blockage of the arteries.
 The ABI test is similar to a blood pressure exam but the cuff is placed around the ankles.
 This test is typically used to diagnose peripheral artery disease.